ayvacs/ayvacs.github.io/docs/blog/luau-gradients.md

 local smooth = gradient:lerp(1/3)
 ```

-Instead of being limited to discrete steps, you can request colours at any point between the start and end colours.
+Instead of being limited to discrete steps, you can request colours at any variable point in the gradient.
 This is also readable and intuitive: give me the colour a third of the way through the gradient.
 Perfect for animations and dynamic UI transitions.

 ```lua
 for colour in gradient:iter() do